weizhongtan/avalon-roles/README.md

 # avalon-roles
-Allows Avalon players to learn the information for their role without the whole thumbs up thumbs down part of the game.
+Allows Avalon players to learn the information for their role without the whole 'eyes closed' part of the game.
+Also allows randomizing character cards among players.

-Build using Express, Socket.io and Mustache.js.
+Build using on Express.js and Socket.io.

+To do:
+* Support for multiple concurrent games
+* Better graphics
+* Less messy code